 Kadence vs GeneratePress – Documentation & Support

-When it comes to documentation, GeneratePress has extensive learning material throughout the Internet.
+GeneratePress documentation is extensive and has learning materials throughout the Internet.

-There are tons of articles, troubleshooting studies and videos to help you out.
+There are tons of articles, troubleshooting posts, and videos to help you out.

 Reason being, GeneratePress has been there from 6 years and during this time they have indexed all their documentation forum answers for almost all the topics so far.